gansoi/gansoi/README.md

 - [ ] No false positives - the system should never cry wolf.
 - [x] Easy encryption - should support Let’s Encrypt out of the box.
 - [x] Future-proof - Everything must support IPv6 out of the box.
+- [x] Binary outcome - either a human should do something or not.

 #### Alert integrations